olaven/exam-pg6101/README.md

 ## Assumptions
 * The `movies/lb_id`-endpoint does not serve any purpose other than testing load balancing in e2e-test.
 My assumption is that this is fine in an exam, as I want to show that load-balancing is working.
+* Added Swagger documentation and wrapped responses on authentication API

 - [X] Load balancing between three instances of same service